FarzamA/BeatMatch/README.md

 Find the beat that matches you.

 # Background and Overview
 Beat Match is a web application where users can pick a genre and fill out a short form about their personality to create the perfect playlist for them using Spotify's API.
 Users can save, play, share with friends, and export to the playlist to Spotify.
-Additionally, can follow their friends on Beat Match to see what playlist's they have been making.
+Additionally, users can follow their friends on Beat Match to see what playlist's they have been making.

 ## Features